zJayTech/Data-Analytics-Portfolio/README.md

 # Zack's Portfolio

 Welcome to my data analytics portfolio!
 I'm Zack Jones — a results-driven professional with over 3 years of experience in the insurance industry, now transitioning into data analytics.
-I recently earned the **Google Data Analytics Certificate** and am passionate about turning raw data into clear, actionable insights.
+I recently earned the **Google Data Analytics Certificate** and I'm passionate about turning raw data into clear, actionable insights.

 This portfolio showcases my technical skills, real-world projects, and learning journey as I dive deeper into the world of data.